Tenure-Track Positions in Analytical Chemistry and Bioorganic Chemistry

 Facilities and Instrumentation

-Teaching labs, research labs, and faculty offices are on the second and third floors of the Science & Engineering Building, which opened in 2004 and is currently under renovation.
+Teaching labs, research labs, and faculty offices are on the second and third floors of the Science & Engineering Building, which opened in 2004 and renovated in 2019.
 Each tenured or tenure-track faculty member has a research lab with fume hood located near to their office.
-The department has a wide array of analytical instrumentation , including a single-crystal XRD, that are available for both teaching and research.
+The department has a wide array of analytical instrumentation that are available for both teaching and research.
 UNF recently established the Materials Science and Engineering Research Facility (MSERF), which houses a variety of instrumentation available to faculty in the Chemistry Department.

 The University of North Florida (UNF) seeks to attract an active, culturally and academically diverse faculty of the highest caliber, skilled in the scholarship of teaching, discovery, application, and integration of knowledge.
 The University, one of twelve public universities in the state of Florida, enrolls nearly 17,000 students with a 22% minority student population and international students from 72 foreign countries.
 Academic programs are housed in six colleges: the College of Arts and Sciences; the Coggin College of Business; the College of Computing, Engineering, & Construction; the Brooks College of Health; the College of Education and Human Services; and, the Hicks Honors College.